 Tragar Can Help With Your Heating Cooling and Plumbing Needs

 Many of our customers recognize Tragar as Long Island’s leader in home heating and cooling.
 We can install and maintain your central or ductless air conditioning system and we can also help you stay warm in the summer by installing oil and gas heaters.
 We also offer maintenance, repair, and oil heat delivery.
-We’ll install a radiant heat system in your home or make the winter months easier by installing heated driveways that will allow you to pack the shovel away.
+We’ll install a radiant heat system in your home during cold winters.
 We’re also plumbing experts at Tragar and we can handle plumbing installation, emergency repairs and water filtration installation.
 We know how to keep you compliant with backflow prevention regulations and we’ll keep your home or building safe as well.

 Long Island Backflow Prevention Regulations

 According to Nassau County’s government website, a backflow prevention device “is a complex mechanical unit that prevents the reversal of water flow and subsequent contamination of the water supply from irrigation systems, etc.” Water flow reversal can occur during a loss of pressure brought on by things like a water main break or over-pumping fire hydrants.

 It’s usually not just enough to just have a backflow testing device.
 Nassau County requires. “annual testing of the unit to confirm proper function.”

 Suffolk County also has regulations regarding backflow, according to their website.
 They “require all commercial facilities where a potential hazard exists to install an approved backflow prevention device.”
 Residential backflow prevention is not mandated by law in Suffolk County, but they do advise you take steps to protect your water supply.